 In accordance with Articles 124 of the Company's Articles of Association, two-thirds of Supervisors shall be elected at general meetings of the Company for a term of three years.
 The former Supervisors, Mr. Tang Cheng, Mr. Wang Kou Cheng and Mr. Liu Xiong De, have all resigned from their positions.
 New appointment of Supervisors is subject to the election at the Company's general meetings.

 COMPLIANCE OFFICER

-As at 31 December 2007, the Company's compliance officer was Mr. Wang Liang Fa, who has resigned from office as at the date of this report.
-As at the date of this report, the compliance officer is Mr. Rao Jun Xi, who is also a non-executive Director.
+As at 31 December 2009, the Company's compliance officer was Mr. Rao Jun Xi, who is also a non-executive Director.

 Senior Management